Thule Sidekick Review

-While our Editors' Choice Award-winning Thule Motion XT technically required us to snap the mounts on to the box, that process was easy enough to do without the instructions and took us less than a minute to complete.
+Most of the products were either fully assembled or ready to mount in a few minutes or less.
 The Sidekick was a whole different beast.
 It took two of our testers close to an hour to put this thing together, complete with a full tool kit, frustrated pacing, pinched fingers, and multiple readings and re-readings of the instructions.
 Two people are definitely required, as one person has to hold the lid while the other tries to attach it to the bottom.
 Even the weather stripping needs to be cut to size and installed.
 The part that surprised us the most was that the locks needed to be built.
 This was confusing, and we had a hard time lining them up properly aftward.
-Whether this was our fault or a common problem, we'd expect to do a little less work for a $300 product.
+Whether this was our fault or a common problem, we'd expect to do a little less work for a product with the Sidekick's price tag.
 Our main problem was not just that we had to do some assembly, though- it was that we assembled a product that then didn't work well or pass our security standards.

 During assembly, we noticed that two of the plastic bolt-protector caps did not fit the bolts we'd been given.
 We re-read the directions to see if we could have made a mistake, but something was wrong.
 Our research indicated that other users had also had this problem, which made us think this was less a fluke than a common issue.
 We'll talk about why this is such a big problem in the "Security" section below.

 The one thing the Sidekick has going for it is a relatively easy mount.
 While more time consuming than that of our top-ranking boxes from Yakima and Thule, we actually thought the U-bolt system was fine.
-This system is similar to that of the SportRack and really didn't take too much time.
-Compared to the expensive Yakima system, it is very intuitive, which we appreciated.
+This system really didn't take too much time.
+Compared to systems on the premium cargo boxes, it is very intuitive, which we appreciated.
 As far as opening and closing goes, we found some big issues.
-The lid is floppy, though not as floppy as the SportRack, and we had trouble lining it up correctly.
+The lid is floppy and we had trouble lining it up correctly.
 There are two locks instead of one, the only box with this design, which we thought was somewhat annoying, though that may be in place to try and boost the box's security.
 Overall, we were disappointed in this cargo box and its lack of user-friendly details.

 For this category, we tested each product against its three biggest nemeses: rain, wind, and time.
 Wind never seemed to disrupt the Sidekick, despite its floppiness (neither did any box we tested), but we were a little concerned about how it would fare against the other two.
 While we carefully watched our gas mileage during testing, none of the boxes in this review had any impact on our efficiency and none created any noise while driving.

-Like the SportRack, this box uses a U-bolt mounting system which requires a series of holes to make the fit universal.
-Thule also employs the same solutions as SportRack: vinyl stickers to cover the unused holes.
+This box uses a U-bolt mounting system which requires a series of holes to make the fit universal.
+Thule employs a series of vinyl stickers to cover the unused holes.
 While our box held up during a rainstorm, we would be nervous about trusting it with our electronics or other valuables.
 To be fair, Thule doesn't claim complete protection from the elements, but we would generally consider some of the higher-end boxes in this review to be functionally waterproof.

-Lastly, the Sidekick is pretty floppy.
-Second only to the very flimsy SportRack — and not by much — we had concerns about the longevity of this box due to its lackluster building materials.
+Lastly, the Sidekick is pretty floppy — enough that we had concerns about the longevity of this box due to its lackluster building materials.
 Every detail of this box seems to have been poorly planned, and we're not sure that it would make a great investment if you're looking to get years out of your cargo box.